ablehobo/anduril2-plus/README.md

 ### 🎛️ Menu Enhancements

   * Flutter Feedback: Added visual feedback (fluttering light) to confirm entry and exit from Morse code mode, making sure you’re never left in the dark about which mode you’re in.
   * Morse Code Speed Configuration: Adjust the playback speed of your Morse code messages to match your preferred signaling tempo.
+(3rd option in 7H menu)
   * Message Entry: Easily add characters to your message or start fresh with the "create new message" option in the menu.
+(1st and 2nd option in 7H menu respectively.

 ### 🔄 State Management